 This document and its contents including the IBMS logo are the property and trademarks of the Institute of Biomedical Science.
 The copyright on this material is owned by the IBMS (unless otherwise explicitly stated).
-This document, or any part of it, may not be copied, reproduced, republished, downloaded or transmitted in any way, other than for your own personal, non-commercial use.
-Prior written permission must be obtained from the IBMS, using the contact details above, for any other use of this material.
+This document or no part of it may be copied, reproduced, republished, downloaded or transmitted in any way, other than for your own personal, non-commercial use.
+Prior written permission must be obtained from the IBMS, using the contact details on the final page, for any other use of this material.
 All rights are reserved.

-© Institute of Biomedical Science 2019
+© Institute of Biomedical Science 2018